-For some reason, “The Collected Short Stories” are not available as an audiobook, so I’ve picked up the ebook version and I’m having to imagine Marguerite Gavin’s voice in my ear as I read.
+For some reason, “The Collected Short Stories” is not available as an audiobook, so I’ve picked up the ebook version and I’m having to imagine Marguerite Gavin’s voice in my ear as I read.

 I bought the collection because I wanted to see how Dana Stabenow handles the short story form and I wanted to know more about Kate Shugak.
 Having read all of the Kate Shugak series, I was a little miffed to find that some of the events in the twentieth book are triggered by Kate’s actions in a short story I hadn’t read.
 So now I’m catching up.

 The collection is split into five parts: eight Kate Shugak stories, two Liam Campbell stories, three “Alaska” stories, a Star Svendotter story and two Mnemosynea stories, a completely new universe for me that turned out to be great fun.
-There are also excepts from “A Cold Day For Murder”, “Fire And Ice” and “Second Star”
+There are also excerpts from “A Cold Day For Murder”, “Fire And Ice” and “Second Star”

 The Kate Shugak stories were a welcome opportunity to get my imagination back into that universe and remind myself of why I enjoyed being there so much.

 The first one “Nooses Give” is the one that later causes Kate so much trouble.
 It takes place a little before the first book, “A Cold Day For Murder” and shows a Kate who is both haunted and fierce.
 The story is told in a stark, matter-of-fact style that is quite chilling.
-The economy of the text has confidence of a Japanese line drawing: If I hadn’t already read the Kate Shugak novels, this story would have had me reaching for them.
+The economy of the text has the confidence of a Japanese line drawing: If I hadn’t already read the Kate Shugak novels, this story would have had me reaching for them.

 “Wreck Rights” is a mini-mystery that I enjoyed mainly for the chance to revisit that period where Kate was intentionally driving Jim crazy by making him aware that, even though he’d left her, he couldn’t be in the same room as her without being distracted.